mohammadr1997/Pig_Game/README.md

 *  🎲 Roll Dice – Players can roll a dice to accumulate a temporary score
 *  💯 Hold Score – Players can hold their temporary score, adding it to their total
 *  🥇 Winning Condition – The first player to reach 100 points wins the game
-*  🔚 Lose Turn on 1 – Rolling a 1 ends the turn and resets the temporary score.
+*  🔚 Lose Turn on 1 – Rolling a 1 ends the turn and resets the temporary score
 *  💯 Score Display – Real-time display of both current and total scores

 ## 🖱️ Interactivity